ome/omero-documentation/omero/sysadmins/limitations.rst

 *  :bf_v_doc:`MRC <formats/mrc.html>`
 *  :bf_v_doc:`TIFF <formats/tiff.html>`

-This issue can be avoided by pre-generating pyramidal OME-TIFF images as described above.

 However, in some cases, the floating-point images without :model_doc:`pyramids <omero-pyramid/>` can be viewed in OMERO clients at full resolution (if the images are not too large).